microsoft/PowerApps-Samples/cds/orgsvc/C#/EarlyBoundEntityOperations/README.md

 1. Instantiate an account object.
 1. Retrieves the account containing its attributes .
-1. Rettrieves the version number of the account.
+1. Retrieves the version number of the account.
 1. Updates the account with postal1 code attribute.